Reunification Brief and Extended

 High Conflict Divorce:

 Therapeutic reunification in these types of cases employs a non-blaming, focused, case specific model for restoring and reunifying relationships between children and parental figures.
-These cases often exhibit some element of alienation or estrangement.
-In both cases the focus is on the repairing and healing of fractured bonds within the family.
+These cases often exhibit some element contact refusal or resistance.
+In these cases the focus is on the repairing and healing of fractured bonds within the family.

 In the case of alienation, the alienation can be direct or indirect.
 Direct alienation involves a deliberate, conscious attempt to undermine a relationship with one parent.
 Indirect alienation tends to be more covert.
 For example, a parent might repeatedly schedule activities with the child or children during the other parent’s visitation time.
 Another might continually seek out therapists, attorneys or other support service providers who will side with them in their views.
 Disputes often are in the form of one parent claiming that they are more important to, or can provide better for, the child/children.
 Alienation can also manifest within a system of well meaning professionals involved in the family dynamics.
 Protracted litigation often works to split families and fracture relationships rather than to support healing and a “new normal” for families post divorce.
 Treating alienation in families is complex and therapeutic reunification requires an experienced and specialized team of professionals.